 Phew!
 I just finished my freshman year of college.
 In all honesty, college.. . .
 MUCH better than high school.
 But like

-in college.
-Depending on whether you go to a college based on quarters (3 or 4 if you go in the summer) or semesters (2.
+teachers in college.
+Depending on whether you go to a college based on quarters (3 or 4 if you go in the summer) or

 Sleep. . . ahh. . .
 It really depends.
 When You set up your first quarter/semester of classes, be careful.
 If you have a

-not, don't.
-Yet, if you're a person who wishes to work on campus (like a Federal Work Study job) you might want to
+if not, don't.
+Yet, if you're a person who wishes to work on campus (like a Federal Work Study job) you might

-consider thinking about taking early classes so you'll have enough time to work at night AND do any studying you might
+want to consider thinking about taking early classes so you'll have enough time to work at night AND do any

 So in the end, I think college is well worth it.
 Don't stress out so much about it.
 It seems really intimidating at